apache/fluo-website/tour/exercise-1.md

    that content.
  * Partition different types of data using row prefixes.
 Use *u:* for URIs, use *d:* for document content, and use *w:* for word counts.

-A skeleton of the code needed to implement this exercise is provided below along with some simple test data.

 ## Part 1 : Loading data.